toradex/meta-toradex-security/README.md

 ## Configuring HAB/AHAB support

-When the `tdx-signed` class is inherited, signing bootloader images via HAB/AHAB is enabled by default.
+When the `tdx-signed-bsp` class is inherited, signing bootloader images via HAB/AHAB is enabled by default.
 Set `TDX_IMX_HAB_ENABLE` to `0` to disable it.

 Before using this feature, it is required to: